RossHathaway/Calculator/README.md

-**This calculator simulates the iPhone calc, but it is a little different**
+**This calculator simulates the iPhone calc**

+#Use

-#Using To test out the calculator, cd into the project directory (ProblemTwo)
-and type: npm run devBuild
+To test out the calculator, cd into the project directory (ProblemTwo) and type: npm run devBuild

-This will start Parcels dev server, which will serve the page at localhost:1234
+This will start Parcel's dev server, which will serve the page at localhost:1234

+#Percentages

-#Percentages In this calculator, if there are two numbers (A and B) and only one
-(A) has a percent sign, that one will be converted to a percentage of the other number.
+In this calculator, if there are two numbers (A and B) and only one (A) has a percent sign, that one will be converted to a percentage of the other number.
 Then the calculation will be performed with the new calculated percentage and the non-percent number.
 A% + B = (A / 100 x B) + B

-If both numbers have % signs, they will be calculated as regular numbers and the result will have a % sign (the % sign is not currently displayed).
+If both numbers have % signs, they will be calculated as regular numbers and the result will have a % sign.

-# changing sign with +/- key

-This will toggle whether the currently active number is positive or negative.
-If a calculation has just been performed, pressing this button is assumed to signify starting a new calculation, not changing the sign of the result.
+#Using the result of a calculation for the next calculation

+If a calculation has just been performed, the result can be used as the first number in the next calculation.
+Its sign or percent status may be changed by pressing +/- or % buttons.

+If a number is pressed instead before an operation is pressed, that number will clear the old result and will become the first number for the next calculation.